 5 Tips for Seattle First-Time Home Buyers in 2024

 An entire book could be written on buying a first home in Seattle.
 In fact, we’ve written one.
 Today, however, we will keep it short and sweet.
 This guide delivers five of the most important tips for Seattle first-time home buyers in 2024.
 These are things you should know and do before you start shopping for a home.

 If you only follow one of the five steps in this survival guide, make it this one.
-Download our 2017 Seattle Home Buying Guide, and read it closely.
+View our Seattle Home Buying Guide, and read it closely.

-This informative e-book starts with an updated look at the Seattle real estate market, followed by 60+ pages of home buying and mortgage information.
+This informative e-book starts with an updated look at the Seattle real estate market, followed by 10 Step home buying and mortgage information.

 2. Get Ready for Some Competition

 The Seattle real estate market is very competitive right now, as we head into 2024.
 Multiple offers are common, and homes are selling faster than the national average.
 Seattle first-time buyers should be prepared for a high level of competition.

 “The seemingly inexhaustible supply of ready, willing and able [home] buyers continues to purchase available inventory.
 This imbalance in supply and demand continues to fuel multiple offers and drive prices upward.”